Joe the Plumber: Post-2008 career and activism

 On February 13, 2010, Wurzelbacher attended a political event for Pennsylvania gubernatorial candidate Sam Rohrer.
-Speaking to a reporter afterwards, Wurzelbacher said that "McCain was trying to use [him]", and accused McCain of having "really screwed [his] life up".
+Speaking to a reporter afterwards, Wurzelbacher said "McCain was trying to use [him]", and accused McCain of having "really screwed [his] life up".

 In Wisconsin, in February 2011, he spoke at a counter-demonstration during protests against Governor Scott Walker's attempts to abolish collective bargaining rights of some public employees.
 In 2012, Wurzelbacher started the news site "Joe For America".

 In February 2014, Wurzelbacher took a job at a Jeep plant which required him to be a member of the United Auto Workers.
-He complained that his colleagues have called him a "Tea-bagger".
-The Washington Post, citing Sean McAlinden, who has studied the auto-bailout as the Chief Economist for the non-profit Center for Automotive Research, commented that an "irony" is "that Joe the Plumber may not have gotten this auto job if it weren't for the hated bailout of the auto industry" which was "first championed by [George W.] Bush" but attacked by conservatives when implemented by Obama.
-McAliden is quoted saying "He wouldn't have gotten a job in Toledo if Chrysler hadn't been bailed out..Chrysler would have shut down immediately.
+He complained that his colleagues called him a "tea-bagger".
+The Washington Post, citing Sean McAlinden, who has studied the auto bailout as the Chief Economist for the non-profit Center for Automotive Research, commented that an "irony" is "that Joe the Plumber may not have gotten this auto job if it weren't for the hated bailout of the auto industry" which was "first championed by [George W.] Bush" but attacked by conservatives when implemented by Obama.
+McAliden is quoted saying "He wouldn't have gotten a job in Toledo if Chrysler hadn't been bailed out.
+Chrysler would have shut down immediately.
 No production; no jobs; no pension payments; no nothing."
-For his part, Joe indicated he has no problem with unions per se, stating "Private unions, such as the UAW, is a choice between employees and employers.
-If that is what they want, then who am I to say you can't have it?".
+For his part, Joe indicated he had no problem with unions per se, stating "Private unions, such as the UAW, is a choice between employees and employers.
+If that is what they want, then who am I to say you can't have it?"

+In an open letter to the parents of victims who died in the 2014 Isla Vista killings, Wurzelbacher wrote of his right to "protect my family": "As harsh as this sounds—your dead kids don't trump my Constitutional rights ...
+We still have the Right to Bear Arms ...
+Any feelings you have toward my rights being taken away from me, lose those."